Navigating the WordPress world and finding WordPress help can be really difficult for beginners.

 WordPress.TV is the official videos library of WordPress that publishes interviews, tutorial videos, and WordCamp Videos among others.

 Several talks are related to tips, tutorials, and how you can make most out of the WordPress, that can serve as useful WordPress help guides.

-Besides, if you haven’t been to WordCamps, gathering of WordPress users around the world, WordPress.tv is the platform to catch all the awesome talks.
+Besides, if you haven’t been to WordCamps, gathering of WordPress users around the world, WordPress.tv is the platform to catch all the awesome talks from the event.

 You can also watch the talks in different languages, filter the videos by dates and specific events.

 Make WordPress Core